Rhodes Must Fall: 2015 Protests: The statue, decolonisation

 The first protest, and the action that started the Rhodes Must Fall campaign occurred on 9 March 2015, when Chumani Maxwele threw human faeces onto the statue and toyi-toyied with approximately a dozen protesters at the statue.
 Maxwele was charged with assault after he was involved in a physical altercation with a security officer during the protest.
 It was reported that a UCT security officer had prevented a photographer from taking photos of the protest.
 UCT announced that it was investigating the incident.

+Escalation of Protests at UCT

-On 12 March 2015, an open air dialogue took place on the stairs of Jammie Plaza, the focal point of the UCT Upper Campus, to discuss the statue, with points from all sides being heard.
-The following week, a march to the UCT administrative building, Bremner, took place, demanding a date for the removal of the statue.
-On 20 March 2015, students stormed the Bremner building, which houses the UCT offices during a speech addressing the removal of the statue by UCT vice-chancellor Max Price.
+On 12 March 2015, people held an open discussion on the stairs of Jammie Plaza, an important area on UCT's Upper Campus, to talk about the statue and hear different opinions.The following week, people marched to the UCT administration building called Bremner to demand a date for when the statue would be removed.On 20 March 2015, students stormed the Bremner building, which houses the UCT offices during a speech addressing the removal of the statue by UCT vice-chancellor Max Price.
 On 22 March, it was reported that the students were still occupying the building and that members of the public were supplying them with food.
 The protesters "renamed" the building Azania House, an indication that the movement takes an Africanist position on national identity, thus rejecting the civic and non-racial tradition of the ANC.